 COGS (Cost of Goods Sold) and Inbound Shipping are two of the most vital bits of info used to determine profitability, and you can learn more about how to add those under the Products > SKUs section of the Knowledge Base.
 There can be other, company expenses not covered by direct product costs, which you'd like to factor against sales to more accurately determine profitability.

 Additional Expenses is where you can set these values.

-Under Statistics > Additional Expense use the "+" sign to add an expense.
+Under Statistics > Additional Expenses use the ADD button to add an expense.

 You're presented with the New Additional Cost screen.

 Here you can add a cost, set a date range across which it applies, make a Note as to what the Expense was, and select how it should be split.

 The Split determines how the Cost will be applied when calculating Profit.

 By Quantity Sold: splits the Cost equally according to Quantity Sold across the selected items for the period specified in date range.
 So, if you sold 50 blue beads, and 20 red beads, an accurate split of the “costs” would be applied and there would be more of the costs associated to the blue beads.

 By Sales Revenue: splits the Cost equally according to Sales Revenue across the selected items.
 So this would be a similar split to Quantity Sold, but would base the split on “revenue” rather than number of units sold.